WeCanCodeIT/columbus-2017-fall/exercises/hospital-project.md

 ### Part 4
 - Stretch task: Through user input, type search for an employee by name and access their info/what they are doing
+- Stretch task: add an employee, fire an employee